fgpv-vpgf/rcs/deployment.md

 1. Activate the virtualenv `scripts\activate`
 1. Extract the deployment package (or for dev environments clone this repo) to `c:\inetpub\rcs`
 1. Install the project dependencies `pip install -r requirements.txt`
+1. Update the configuration in `config.py` or set the environment variable `RCS_CONFIG` to point to a config which overrides the defaults set in `config.py`
-1. Test the installation `python rcs.py`
+1. Test the installation `python rcs.py` (this will run a test server on localhost)

 ### IIS Integration